Parameterized and approximation complexity of the detection pair problem in graphs

 It is clear, by the lemmas used in the description in the algorithm, that this algorithm is correct.
-Moreover, the longest step of the execution is Phase~1, which runs in time $2^{O(k\log k)}n^2$.
-Phase~2 runs in time at most $4^k4^{4k}2^{O(k\log k)}n$ which is $2^{O(k\log k)}n$.
+The running time of the preliminary phase is $2^{O(k\log k)}n^2$.
+The running time of Phases~1 to~3 is at most $4^k4^{4k}2^{O(k\log k)}n$ which is $2^{O(k\log k)}n$.
 This completes the proof. \end{proof}